 - extra sweetener if required

-- In a mix master (or food processor) mix the sweet potato and eggs until fluffy (this will be for around two minutes on high).
+- In a mix master or blender mix the sweet potato and eggs until fluffy (this will be for around two minutes on high).

 - Add the honey, coconut oil and vanilla and mix well.

 - Sift the raw cacao powder, coconut flour and cinnamon into the mixture.

 - On low speed, mix the batter until well combined.